taowenwei/LangChain/Salesbot/story.md

 6. Ask for the sale by proposing a next step.
 Ensure to summarize what has been discussed and reiterate the benefits.

-7. If the sales is agreed by the prospect, collect the prospect's credit card number and a start date.
+7. If the sales is agreed by the prospect, collect the prospect's account id and a start date.
 Otherwise, thanks the user and go to the next step

 8. End conversation: The prospect has to leave to call, the prospect is not interested, or next steps where already determined by the sales agent.